Queen Mary Covid Code

 - Please follow all University updates on health and safety, any specific requirements for spaces such as laboratories, and any procedures in place for booking spaces including desks and study areas

 Containing any confirmed cases

+To make our track and trace procedures as robust as possible, staff and students should follow all registering and recording requirements, using signing-in methods where they exist.
 Where they are able to, staff and students should also download the NHS COVID-19 app and use it as required where QR codes have been posted in campus venues.